 “Workplace stress has been in repeated research studies – [and has] been the type of stress that’s most linked to physical illness.”licensed clinical psychologist, Dr. Ramani

 For someone who has narcissistic traits, developing into someone who shows empathy and puts other people’s needs first, is unlikely.
 However, if the narcissist is willing to change, participate in therapy, and able to commit to long-term treatment, they can experience noticeable improvement.

-There are many evidenced-based therapies and treatments to choose from.
-Many mental health providers will utilize cognitive behavioral therapy (CBT) and/or dialectical behavior therapy (DBT).
+There are many evidence-based therapies and treatments to choose from.
+Many mental health providers will utilize cognitive-behavioral therapy (CBT) and/or dialectical behavior therapy (DBT).